hyouteki/senet/pkda/README.md

 > There is no need to encrypt the response via `PUBLIC_KEY` of the initiator, as that would result in confidentiality, which is unnecessary as all the information is public for anyone to access anyway.

 ## [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) (Rivest–Shamir–Adleman)
-> All the assymetric encrytion and decryption in PKDA are done via RSA.
+> All the asymmetric encryption and decryption in PKDA are done via RSA.

 As RSA requires the data to be in integer representation.
 Thus a custom encoding was needed to be developed.
 The preprocessing is as follows:
 - First the string is chunked into multiple consecutive substrings; as RSA requires the message to be less than `n` (modulus).
 String is chunked in such a way that every substring is of the same length and all the substring's integer representation is less than `n`.
-The defination of `chunk_size` can be found [here](https://github.com/hyouteki/senet/blob/80fe406788627f34b35f5d4770a395764deefc91/pkda/pkda/rsa.h#L34).
+The definition of `chunk_size` can be found [here](https://github.com/hyouteki/senet/blob/80fe406788627f34b35f5d4770a395764deefc91/pkda/pkda/rsa.h#L34).
 - After the chunking, each substring is encoded into integer representation.
-Each character is encoded via 2 digit number and concatinated to form the integer representation.
+Each character is encoded via 2 digit number and concatenated to form the integer representation.
 The encoding can be found [here](https://github.com/hyouteki/senet/blob/80fe406788627f34b35f5d4770a395764deefc91/pkda/pkda/rsa.h#L25-L45).

-Encryption of each substring happens independently of each other and other connected via a counter mode (galois) just like the one in [AES/GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) algorithm.
+Encryption of each substring happens independently of each other and other connected via a counter mode (Galois) just like the one in [AES/GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) algorithm.
 So that two substrings containing same text should not lead to same encryption.

 At the end of substring encryption the resultant is padded with leading zeroes to make it of same length as the `n`.
-Such that after concatination of all the substrings; a border can be drawn between substrings for decryption.
+Such that after concatenation of all the substrings; a border can be drawn between substrings for decryption.

 > Decryption happens in same way but in reverse.<br>
 > __NOTE__: Using incorrect keys for encryption and decryption may lead to errors, as the implementation heavily relies on the encoding and using incorrect keys will break the encoding.<br>
 > Implementation of RSA can be found [here](https://github.com/hyouteki/senet/blob/main/pkda/pkda/rsa.h).

 ### Guide
-- __Generate keys__: This will generate keys of specified key size (default-2048) and print the relevant informations to the console (n, e: encryption key, and d: decryption key) also store the keys in json file (keys.json).
+- __Generate keys__: This will generate keys of specified key size (default-2048) and print the relevant information to the console (n, e: encryption key, and d: decryption key) also store the keys in json file (keys.json).
   ``` console
   ./rsa genkeys <key_size: optional; default-2048>
   ```